hydromac/F-Heat_dev/docs/fheatai_ai.rst

 F|Heat.ai
 =========

+..
+TODO: Shall we skip this in the first version?

-QGIS plugin for merging and utilising the system components with an explanatory user interface.
+As an initial state the QGIS plugin serves for merging and utilising the system components with an explanatory user interface.